Neubauer-Ralf/Order-Printer/README.md

 ## Hardware

 - Raspberry Pi (any model with network access)
-- ESC/POS thermal receipt printer (tested with Epson TM-T20II)
+- ESC/POS thermal receipt printer (I use it with an Epson TM-T20II)
 - Printer connected via USB and configured in CUPS

 ## Setup